haosulab/ManiSkill/docs/source/user_guide/datasets/demos.md

 # now env_state_i is the same as the data env.get_state_dict() returned at timestep i
 ```

-These tools are also used in the PyTorch Dataset implementation we provide which is explained the nect section
+These tools are also used in the PyTorch Dataset implementation we provide which is explained in the next section

 ## Loading Trajectory Datasets